gaehlerm/SoftwareEngineering/README.md

 It happens you write a function that uses one or more public methods of a class.
 Apparently, your new function is related to the class, but at the same time you could also write it as an independent function.
 Now what should you do?

 Generally, it’s better to define it as a free function.
 It keeps the class smaller and less complex.
 The price of the function is lower if it’s outside the class.
-But as always there might be a tradeoff.
+But as always there might be a trade off.
 For example, you have a class behaving like a list and you want to implement a function `contains`.
 It returns true if the list contains the function argument and false otherwise.
 You are tempted to implement it as a member function.
 But you can easily implement it as a free function as well.
 This would generally be preferred.
 We have the following two options:

 ```Py
 # Free function: